AlexStart/thegreattool/README.md

 ## Contributing

-Thank you for considering contributing to the Test Project!
+Thank you for considering contributing to the The Grand Tour!
 The contribution guide can be found in ...

 ## Security Vulnerabilities